Kh4n/url-shortener-unity/README.md

 ```
 And follow the prompts.
 This will create 3 t2.micro servers, so be sure to call `terraform destroy` when finished.

-I have also deployed this project to http://18.188.59.100 for the time being.
-You should be able to use the application there.
+~~I have also deployed this project to http://18.188.59.100 for the time being.
+You should be able to use the application there.~~
-Be sure to type the full url and protocol, eg: `http://google.com`.

 # Design
 Overall this was an interesting project for me.
 I did not expect such a simple application to have a vast number of viable approaches.